Yemeni president demands Houthis quit Sanaa; U.S. evacuates remaining forces

 State Department spokesman Jeff Rathke said all remaining U.S. staff had been “temporarily relocated” but insisted that Washington would “continue to actively monitor terrorist threats emanating from Yemen and ... take action to disrupt continuing, imminent threats to the United States”.

 Washington for years has been waging a campaign of deadly drone strikes against al Qaeda operatives in Yemen.
-U.S. officials say the unmanned aircraft fly out of a base in neighbouring Saudi Arabia.
+U.S. officials say the unmanned aircraft fly out of a base in neighboring Saudi Arabia.

 Only last September U.S. President Barack Obama touted the partnership with Yemen as a model in counter-terrorism.